nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Pros:**

 * Uses sticky notes to record tasks
-* Has colorful UI
+* Has colourful user interface
 * Provides instant capturing of anything by speech and pictures
-* Able to be integrated with Google Drive and Google Docs
+* Integrates with Google Drive and Google Docs
-* Free to use
+* Free of charge
-* No need to set up an account
-* Supports offline editing
+* Supports offline editing <br>
-* Supports undo option <br>

 **Cons:**

 * Does not support calendar view
-* Hard to organize large amount of notes
+* Hard to organize when there is a large number of notes
 * Unable to categorize tasks
-* Does not support short-cut typed commands
+* Does not support typed commands
 * Depends on mouse clicks <br>

+**Verdict-No**
+Having a colourful user interface would be a plus but our target user is someone who prefer typed commands over mouse clicks, which Google Keep does not support.

 #### MeisterTask